20. 7. 2025 – 13.00

 Lagos tastes like pepper and possibility.

-The scent of roasted suya, the soft chew of Agege bread, the sweetness of puff-puff, and the sizzling sound of akara frying in blackened pans — all of it reminds you that survival here is cooked on the streets.
+The aroma of roasted suya, the soft chew of Agege bread, the sweetness of puff-puff, and the sizzle of akara frying in blackened pans—all remind you that survival here is cooked on the streets.

-From buka joints in Mushin to fine dining in Victoria Island, food tells the story of Lagos: bold, spicy, unforgettable.
+From buka joints in Mushin to fine dining in Victoria Island, food tells Lagos's story: bold, spicy, unforgettable.

 People – The Hustlers and Dreamers